-11. Contracting Parties are encouraged to nominate candidates for the above elective places and to indicate the extent to which the candidates are willing to be considered for other elective places in the event that they are not elected to their first choice.

-12. The Annex contains a list of desirable qualifications and experience of the above-mentioned officers, and a summary of their duties.
-Contracting Parties are encouraged to take that information into account when considering nominations as well as other factors such as geographic distribution.

-13. Following the Organizational Meeting, a workshop of incoming and outgoing officers shall be held to describe the Review Meeting process in detail, including key documents, and to share experience and lessons learned.
-The National Contacts, as described in the Annex, shall be invited to participate, if they consider it appropriate, in this workshop.
+- 11. Contracting Parties are encouraged to nominate candidates for the above elective places and to indicate the extent to which the candidates are willing to be considered for other elective places in the event that they are not elected to their first choice. - 12.
+Annex 1 contains a list of desirable qualifications and experience of the above-mentioned officers, and a summary of their duties.
+Contracting Parties are encouraged to take that information into account when considering nominations as well as other factors such as geographic distribution. - 13.
+Following the Organizational Meeting, a workshop of incoming and outgoing officers shall be held to describe the Review Meeting process in detail, including key documents, and to share experience and lessons learned.
+The National Contacts, as described in Annex 1, shall be invited to participate, if they consider it appropriate, in this meeting.

 IV.
-Structure of the Review Meeting
+Structure of Review Meeting

 14. Review Meetings are expected to have a duration of two weeks.
-During the meeting, Contracting Parties will meet in pre-assigned country groups in order to review national reports in detail.
-In addition to these country group sessions, there will be plenary sessions, and depending on the need, other meetings of various types.
+During the meeting, Contracting Parties will meet in pre-assigned Country Groups in order to review National Reports in detail.
+In addition to these Country Group sessions, there will be plenary sessions, and depending on the need, other meetings of various types.